Sweet repeat: Notre Dame women beat Texas A&M 87-80 in NCAAs

-CHICAGO — Arike Ogunbowale scored a career-high 34 points, Jessica Shepard added 24 points and 14 rebounds, and defending national champion Notre Dame beat Texas A&M in the Sweet 16 for the second straight year, 87-80 on Saturday.
+Arike Ogunbowale scored a career-high 34 points, Jessica Shepard added 24 points and 14 rebounds, and the defending national champion Fighting Irish beat Texas A&M in the Sweet 16 for the second straight year, 87-80 on Saturday.

-Ogunbowale scored 12 in the final 6:45 to help the top-seeded Fighting Irish (33-3) advance to the Elite Eight of the women’s NCAA Tournament for the eighth time in nine years.
-They will play No. 2 seed Stanford or 11th-seeded Missouri State in the Chicago Region final on Monday.
+Ogunbowale, last year’s Final Four hero, scored 24 in the second half.
+She had 12 in the final 6:45 to help the top-seeded Fighting Irish (33-3) advance to the Elite Eight of the women’s NCAA Tournament for the eighth time in nine years.
+They will play No. 2 seed Stanford — a 55-46 winner over 11th-seeded Missouri State — in the Chicago Regional final on Monday.

+“The bigger the moment, the bigger she plays,” coach Muffet McGraw said of Ogunbowale.
+“She’s not afraid of a big moment by any means.
+There were a lot of times we were just running stuff for her, and we ran a lot of sets for her, and she responded incredibly well.
+She has just got that mentality of ‘I want the ball in a clutch situation,’ and she’s not afraid to miss.”

 Ogunbowale, the Irish’s career scoring leader, surpassed her previous high of 32 points.
-Shepard dominated down low, and Notre Dame got a sweet repeat to go with its 12th straight win.
+Shepard dominated down low, and Notre Dame scored another tournament knockout over the Aggies with its 12th straight win.

-Chennedy Carter led Texas A&M (26-8) with a season-high 35 points in another impressive NCAA performance.
-The sophomore guard came in averaging just over 30 points in five career tournament games and came out connecting again, nailing 7 of 12 3-pointers.
+Chennedy Carter led Texas A&M (26-8) with a season-high 35 points in another impressive NCAA performance, though she took 34 shots.
+The sophomore guard came in averaging just over 30 points in five career tournament games and had the touch from long range, nailing 7 of 12 3-pointers.

 Kayla Wells scored 18.
 But it was an all-too-familiar result against Notre Dame for the fourth-seeded Aggies.

 The Fighting Irish beat Texas A&M by six points last year during a championship run that ended with a thrilling comeback against Mississippi State for their second title.
-And the rematch was tight until the end.
+Ogunbowale came on strong down the stretch in that game to finish with 27 points, and another second-half surge lifted the Irish to one more tight victory over the Aggies.

+“Things opened up a little bit more,” she said.
+“The game picked up and we got steals and we got in transition and we were getting rebounds.
+We had better defense in the second half, so when we get rebounds and get in transition, we get a lot of points there.”

 The game was tied at 69 with just under seven minutes remaining when Ogunbowale popped to the right wing for a 3-pointer and broke for a layup after picking off a pass by Carter, delighting the green-clad Irish fans.
 Jackie Young hit a turnaround shot in the paint to make it a seven-point game.

 Carter drove for a layup.
 But Ogunbowale pulled up for a three-point play, hitting the free throw after getting knocked to the floor to make it 79-71.
 Her twisting fast-break layup made it 83-74 with 54 seconds remaining.
-But Ogunbowale got called for a technical, resulting in two free throws by Wells.
+But Ogunbowale got a little too excited and picked up a technical foul she said was “justified,” resulting in two free throws by Wells.

 A layup by Ciera Johnson cut it to 83-78 with 43 seconds left.
 But Ogunbowale and Young each hit two free throws to get the lead back up to nine before Wells scored for Texas A&M with 8 seconds left.